MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ## Change default local admin password

 The default local admin account is a well-known entry point for malicious actors.
-At a minimum, it's important to change the local admin password on Surface Hub 3.
+At a minimum, it's essential to change the local admin password on Surface Hub 3.
 If the default Admin password is not changed immediately after setup, the device may be vulnerable to data breaches, system manipulation, or other unauthorized access.

-### To change local admin password on Surface Hub 3
+### To change the local admin password on Surface Hub 3

 1. Sign in with admin credentials and go to **Settings > Accounts > Sign-in options > Password > Change**
 2. Enter the current password.